alexMcosta/Aembassador/README.md

     - Look at creatures fight/reap/action abilities to see what their max value is.
     - In some instances it might be worth throwing a good card into an enemy card at a loss based on the situation.

-The official game part of the application will be called the `Arena` and will be

-## Situation Flags
+### Situation Flags
 Do to the nature of card games, cards can affect the rules of the game.
 We will need to make flags that alter this games vacuumed reality.
 Such things as Miasma making a player unable to forge a key regardless of their amount of aember or Archimedes making its neighbors archive when destroyed.
 Each card that has the ability to change the rules of the game will add its situation flag to a pool that each action will check.
 Some cards affects will add situation flags to your opponents pool.
 Such as the cards that make it so if your opponents creature reaps it gets stunned.

+I will have a link here to a documentation area that has a more indepth look at Arena

+## The Stats
+Stats will be the part that takes the data from the database and crunches the numbers into awesome data like win percentage, etc. It will be the part that people will want to see

+## The Face
+This will be the UI that brings it all together!